Rafael Bracali

-Rafael Wihby Bracali (born 5 May 1981) is a Brazilian professional footballer who plays as a goalkeeper for Portuguese club Boavista.
-He also holds Italian citizenship.
+Rafael Wihby Bracali (born 5 May 1981) is a Brazilian former professional footballer who played as a goalkeeper.
+He also held Italian citizenship.

 Club career

 Born in Santos, São Paulo, Bracali started playing professionally for local Paulista Futebol Clube.
 In 2006, he moved to Portugal and signed with C.D.
 Nacional in Madeira.
 After backing up Diego Benaglio in his first season and appearing in 14 Primeira Liga games in the second, he became first choice after the Swiss transferred to VfL Wolfsburg.

 Bracali did not miss one single league match from 2008 to 2011.
 He was set to sign for fellow top-division side S.C.
 Braga in June 2011, but the deal eventually fell through.

-In August 2011, Bracali replaced the departed Beto as understudy at FC Porto, behind compatriot Helton.
+In August 2011, Bracali replaced the departed Beto as understudy at FC Porto, behind his compatriot Helton.
 He made his only league appearance for the Dragons on 12 May 2012 in the last game of a victorious campaign, a 5–2 win at Rio Ave F.C. in which he was substituted late on for fellow debutant Kadú.
 He was then loaned to S.C.
 Olhanense where he played more frequently, and the team avoided relegation by one point.

 On 13 July 2015, after two years in the Super League Greece with Panetolikos FC, Bracali agreed a two-year deal with F.C.
 Arouca.
 A year after the club's relegation, on 29 June 2018 he returned to the top flight and the city of Porto by signing for Boavista F.C. on a two-year contract.

 Bracali agreed to an extension at the Estádio do Bessa until 30 June 2021 in August 2019, aged 38.
+He played second-fiddle to Léo Jardim in 2020–21, but was again a starter afterwards.

+In May 2023, Bracali announced his retirement from professional football.
+In July, he replaced Fary Faye as his last club's sporting director.